Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

 Depending on the application, the total amount of particles arising from CGPP is typically quantified using either the comoving number density $a^3 n$ or the cosmological energy fraction today $\Omega$.
 See \sref{sec:Recent} for a discussion of applications including baryogenesis and dark matter.

-\para{Comoving number density} The comoving number density $a^3 n$ is calculated by integrating the spectrum $n_k$ (or $n_p$) over comoving wavenumber (or momentum): \ba{ a^3 n = \int_0^\infty \! \frac{\dd k}{k} \, a^3 n_k \per } By performing this calculation for two models discussed in the previous subsection, the conformally-coupled scalar and the minimally-coupled scalar, one finds \ba{ a^3 n \approx \per } For these estimate we have assumed $m < \He$.
-For the conformally-coupled scalar, lowering the mass $m$ reduces the total number of particles, but for the minimally-coupled scalar it raises the number.
-For the minimally-coupled model, the spectrum $n_k$ is independent of the comoving wavenumber for $k < k_\star$ where $k_\star^\mathrm{(late)} = \ae \He^{2/3} m^{1/3}$ and $k_\star^\mathrm{(early)} = \ae^{3/4} \aRH^{1/4} \He^{1/2} m^{1/2}$.
+\para{Comoving number density} The comoving number density $a^3 n$ is calculated by integrating the spectrum $n_k$ (or $n_p$) over the comoving wave number (or momentum), \ba{ a^3 n = \int_0^\infty \! \frac{\dd k}{k} \, a^3 n_k \per } By performing this calculation for two models discussed in \sref{sub:number_spectrum}, the conformally coupled scalar and the minimally coupled scalar, one finds that \ba{ a^3 n \approx \per } For these estimates we have assumed that $m < \He$.
+For the conformally coupled scalar, lowering the mass $m$ reduces the total number of particles, but for the minimally coupled scalar it raises the number.
+For the minimally coupled model, the spectrum $n_k$ is independent of the comoving wave number for $k < k_\star$ where $k_\star^\mathrm{(late)} = \ae \He^{2/3} m^{1/3}$ and $k_\star^\mathrm{(early)} = \ae^{3/4} \aRH^{1/4} \He^{1/2} m^{1/2}$.
 We regulate the integral by imposing an IR cutoff $k \geq k_\mathrm{min}$.
-A physically-motivated choice for the cutoff is $k_\mathrm{min} = a_0 H_0$ since all the modes that are outside the horizon today ($k < a_0 H_0$) appear homogeneous on our Hubble patch.
+A physically motivated choice for the cutoff is $k_\mathrm{min} = a_0 H_0$ since all the modes that are outside the horizon today ($k < a_0 H_0$) appear to be homogeneous on our Hubble patch.
 Since they all oscillate with the same frequency $\omega_k \approx a m$, they are indistinguishable from the $k = 0$ mode.

-\para{Comoving number conservation} After CGPP has completed, if particle-number-changing reactions are inactive, then the comoving number density is conserved: \ba{ a^3 n = a^3(t) \, n(t) = a_0^3 n_0 \per } Specifically $a^3 n$ gives the value today when the FLRW scale factor is $a_0$ and the cosmological number density is $n_0$.
+\para{Comoving number conservation} After CGPP has completed, if particle-number-changing reactions are inactive, then the comoving number density is conserved, \ba{ a^3 n = a^3(t) \, n(t) = a_0^3 n_0 \per } Specifically, $a^3 n$ gives the value today when the FLRW scale factor is $a_0$ and the cosmological number density is $n_0$.
 For example, \eref{eq:a3n_conservation} would not hold if the particles were unstable (or at least not cosmologically long-lived).
-Similarly it would be violated if the particles had large nongravitational interactions that allowed them to thermalize with the primordial plasma or be produced via thermal freeze-in; see \sref{sub:thermal_freeze_in}.
+Similarly, it would be violated if the particles had large nongravitational interactions that allowed them to thermalize with the primordial plasma or be produced via thermal freeze-in; see \sref{sub:thermal_freeze_in}.